kebaldwi/DNAC-TEMPLATES/Velocity.md

 #end
 ```

-## Foreach Loops
+## For Loops
-A Foreach loop allows for multiple iterations of a sequence of commands perhaps including some of the constructs mentioned above to iterate through and on each occasion use a different value.
+A For loop allows for multiple iterations of a sequence of commands perhaps including some of the constructs mentioned above to iterate through and on each occasion use a different value.

 Command Construct: